-The project will include a set of three Cadence homework problems: MOS transistor parameter extraction from simulations, single-stage amplifier simulation and two-stage operational amplifier simulation.
+The project will include a set of three Cadence assignments: single-stage amplifier simulation and design and two-stage operational amplifier simulation.
 The final part of the project is the design problem: design of a high-gain amplifier based on defined set of performance parameters.